 In July 2010, Dr. Reznick assumed the position of Dean, Faculty of Health Sciences at Queen’s University and Chief Executive Officer of the Southeastern Ontario Academic Medical Organization (SEAMO).

 Dr. Reznick has received numerous awards for his work in education, including the Royal College of Physicians and Surgeons of Canada Medal in Surgery, the Association for Surgical Education Distinguished Educator Award, the National Board of Medical Examiners John P. Hubbard Award, the Daniel C. Tosteson Award for Leadership in Medical Education, the 2006 Inaugural University of Toronto President’s Teaching Award and the Karolinska Institutet Prize for Research in Medical Education.
-In July of 2011 Dr. Reznick was awarded an honourary fellowship from the Royal College of Surgeons of Scotland, and in November of 2011, an honourary fellowship from the Royal College of Surgeons in Ireland.
+In July of 2011 Dr. Reznick was awarded an honourary fellowship from the Royal College of Surgeons of Edinburgh, and in November of 2011, an honourary fellowship from the Royal College of Surgeons in Ireland.

 Born in Southern Ontario, Dr. Ross graduated from medical school at the University of Toronto.
 Following internship and a year of anesthesia training at McGill, he was a GP-Anesthetist in Northern Ontario for two years before undertaking General Surgery followed by Cardiovascular Thoracic Surgery training at Dalhousie University in Halifax.
 This was followed by two years of fellowship training in congenital cardiac surgery at the Hospital for Sick Children in Toronto and at the Royal Brompton National Heart Hospital in London, UK.